sourceduty/Automated_3D_Modelling/README.md

 </details>

 #
 > Alex: *"Someone conveyed the idea of a programmable plan for automating 3D model edits to me over a year ago.
-I think that Automating 3D model generation and design could work but it's also very complicated."*
+I think that automating 3D model generation and design could work but it's also very complicated."*
 #

 ### Related Links